How to avoid being hacked by new phishing techniques

 Ransomware is costing the business industry more than $75 Billion Dollars a year.

-Following these simple rules can make sure you're not the one taken advantage of.
+Following these simple rules can make sure you're not taken advantage of.

-2. Don't open any attachments from someone your not expecting them from.
-If Aunt Sally doesn't ever send attachments then that email should be suspect.
-Pick up the phone and ask Aunt Sally if it is legit.
-One might ask well can't I just send an email back asking if the email was safe?
+2. Don't open any email attachments from someone your not expecting them from.
+If your Aunt Sally who doesn't ever send attachments in her email suddenly sends you one, then that email should be suspect.
+Pick up the phone and ask Aunt Sally if she sent you an email attachment.
+One might ask, well can't I just send an email back asking if the email was safe?
 NO. If Aunt Sally's email was compromised then they can easily just send you a fraudulent response.
 (Yes this happens)

 3. Don't click or open anything from an email not specifically addressed to you.
-Notice how in the email above it's a phone number and not my email address listed there?
+Notice how in the email below it's a phone number and not my email address in the to: box.
 This means that it was not only sent to me but also to someone's cell phone.
 This is also a clear indicator that this email is fraudulent and should be deleted immediately.

-4. Don't click on any link in an email until you know it is from a legitimate sender and destination. (more advanced) This can be accomplished in many ways:
+4. Don't click on a link in an email until you know it is from a legitimate sender and has a legitimate destination. (more advanced) This can be accomplished in many ways:

 First check with the sender by phone or text and ask if they sent the email.